54blackghost/IA_assistant/README.md

-# IA_assistant
-une assistante IA pour du fun. ce projet permet de lire un (livre, document, pages)PDF avec une voie determiner

-#Toujours se rassurer que tous nos elements soient installe

-#pour generer notre voie dans notre devoir
+an AI assistant for fun. this project allows you to read a (book, document, pages)PDF with a determined path

+#Always make sure that all our elements are installed
+#To generate our way in our homework we need to install a Python library

-#    pip install pyttsx3
+pip install pyttsx3

-#pour appeler nnotre PDF
+#to call up our PDF file so that it can read on our AI we also have to install another library

-#   pip install pyPDF2
+pip install pyPDF2